pauljang3/HomeLab/Set-Up/README.md

 ### 2. Configuring the Internal Network
-For internal communication between the VMs, I assigned a static IP address to the internal network adapter on the Domain Controller.
+For internal communication between the VMs, I assigned a static IP address of 192.168.0.1 from the private address range to the internal network adapter on the Domain Controller.
   - Renamed the network adapters for clarity:
     - Internet adapter
     - Internal network adapter

+I set the loopback address 127.0.0.1 as the Preferred DNS Server on the Domain Controller.
+This configuration ensures that the Domain Controller handles DNS resolution for the internal network, streamlining name resolution and enabling domain-related functionality.
 ![dcnetwork](https://github.com/user-attachments/assets/555b3f05-d04a-4bdd-8f43-9b2631641b1d)